nicholchuks/Data-Survey-Monkey/README.md

 # Data-Survey-Monkey
-Data Manipulation with Excel and Python Pandas
+Data Manipulation and Transformation with Excel and Python Pandas

+# To get the raw file click on the green "clone or download" button and then click "Download ZIP".
+You then should extract all of the files to the location you want to edit your code

+#